 is notable that these two papers continued to carry explicitly

-pro-intervention editorials during the
+pro-intervention editorials during the later periods examined in this

 intervention in Iraq was justified, a strong majority of citizens